yosef0H4/BetterTTS/README.md

 - **Hotkey Controls**: Complete keyboard shortcuts for all functions
 - **Bilingual Interface**: Switch between English and Arabic UI

-## 📥 Simple Installation
+## 📥 Installation

 1. Download the latest binary from the [Releases](../../releases).
 2. Run the executable.
-3. **Get natural voices** (optional): Windows Settings → Accessibility → Narrator → "Add natural voices" -> add them using [Natural Voice SAPI Adapter](https://github.com/gexgd0419/NaturalVoiceSAPIAdapter)
+3. (Optional) For natural voices, go to Windows Settings → Accessibility → Narrator → "Add natural voices."
+Alternatively, you can use the [Natural Voice SAPI Adapter](https://github.com/gexgd0419/NaturalVoiceSAPIAdapter) to download Edge voices.
+4. For OCR in different languages, open the application, go to `⚙️ Settings` → `📦 Install OCR Languages`, and install the desired language packs.

+**Note 1**: OCR language packs should be installed by default when you install a language pack in Windows.
+**Note 2**: While the in-app installer offers a simpler solution, for more reliable installation or troubleshooting, it is recommended to use PowerShell commands as described in the [Microsoft Text Extractor documentation](https://learn.microsoft.com/en-us/windows/powertoys/text-extractor#supported-languages).

 ## 🔧 Requirements